globaleaks/whistleblowing-software/documentation/user/admin/UserInterface.rst

 Steps
 .....
-The software enables to organise questionnaire in one or multiple steps.
+The software enables to organize questionnaire in one or multiple steps.
-For example the default qeustionnaire is organized with a single step including all the questions.
+For example the default questionnaire is organized with a single step including all the questions.

 Questions Types
 ...............